contactandyc/another-c-library/1_getting_started.md

 cd $stla/illustrations/1_getting_started/1_test_setup
 ```

-If you don't understand the terminal, I'd highly recommend spending some time going through tutorials to do so.
-I don't plan to use many terminal related commands and I will try to detail exactly which commands that you need to run, but if there are problems, you won't have help.
+I would highly recommend going through tutorials if you are not familiar with the command line.
 Understanding the terminal is essential for any programmer.
+I do not plan on utilizing many terminal related commands but will try to detail the commands that are used.

 # Continue to [Timing](2_timing.md)!